SpaceVim/SpaceVim/docs/_posts/2020-09-25-use-vim-as-a-kotlin-ide.md

 ### REPL support

-Start a `irb` inferior REPL process with `SPC l s i`.
+Start a `kotlinc-jvm` inferior REPL process with `SPC l s i`.
 After the REPL process being started, you can send code to inferior process.
 All key bindings prefix with `SPC l s`, including sending line, sending selection or even send whole buffer.